sapphiredev/utilities/packages/utilities/README.md

 import { isFunction } from '@sapphire/utilities';
 ```

-**Note:** For typescript users, subpath import are only supported in --moduleResolution node16 and --moduleResolution nodenext.
-More information can be found [here](https://github.com/microsoft/TypeScript/issues/50794).
+**Note:** For typescript users, subpath import are only supported in `--moduleResolution node16` and `--moduleResolution nodenext`.
+More information can be found [in this issue on the microsoft/TypeScript repository](https://github.com/microsoft/TypeScript/issues/50794).

 ---